Delayed Feedback in Online Non-Convex Optimization: A Non-Stationary Approach with Applications: State of the Art and Related Work

-In \cite{besbes2015non}, it is shown that without any additional assumptions regarding how the loss functions evolve over time, the non-stationary regret can grow linearly with time $T$.
-To achieve a sub-linear non-stationary regret, it is essential to impose additional assumptions on the variation of the loss functions over time, often quantified by the path variation.
-Specifically, \cite{besbes2015non} establishes non-stationary regret bounds of $\mathcal{O} (\hat{V}_{T}^{\frac{1}{3}}T^{\frac{2}{3}})$ for online gradient descent with noisy gradient feedback for convex functions, $\mathcal{O} (\hat{V}_{T}^{\frac{1}{2}}T^{\frac{1}{2}})$ for strongly convex functions, and $\mathcal{O} (\hat{V}_{T}^{\frac{1}{3}}T^{\frac{2}{3}})$ for convex functions with noisy gradient feedback and strongly convex functions with noisy function values.
-Where $\hat{V}_{T}$ denotes the cumulative variation of the functions.
+In \cite{besbes2015non}, it is shown that without any additional assumptions regarding how the loss functions evolve, the non-stationary regret can grow linearly with time $T$.
+To achieve a sub-linear non-stationary regret, it is essential to impose additional assumptions on the variation of the loss functions over time, often quantified by \cris{the cumulative variation of the loss functions $C_{T}$, defined as: }